Magnonics: Theory

-Spin waves can propagate in magnetic media with magnetic ordering such as ferromagnets and antiferromagnets.
-The frequencies of the precession of the magnetisation depend on the material and its magnetic parameters, in general precession frequencies are in the microwave from 1–100 GHz, exchange resonances in particular materials can even see frequencies up to several THz.
-This higher precession frequency opens new possibilities for analogue and digital signal processing.
+Spin waves can propagate in magnetic media with magnetic ordering, such as ferromagnets and antiferromagnets.
+The frequencies of the precession of the magnetisation depend on the material and its magnetic parameters.
+In general, precession frequencies are in the microwave from 1–100 GHz, exchange resonances in particular materials can even see frequencies up to several THz.
+This higher precision frequency opens new possibilities for analogue and digital signal processing.

 Spin waves themselves have group velocities on the order of a few km per second.
 The damping of spin waves in a magnetic material also causes the amplitude of the spin wave to decay with distance, meaning the distance freely propagating spin waves can travel is usually only several 10's of μm.
-The damping of the dynamical magnetisation is accounted for phenomenologically by the Gilbert damping constant in the Landau-Lifshitz-Gilbert equation (LLG equation), the energy loss mechanism itself is not completely understood, but is known to arise microscopically from magnon-magnon scattering, magnon-phonon scattering and losses due to eddy currents.
+The damping of the dynamical magnetisation is accounted for phenomenologically by the Gilbert damping constant in the Landau-Lifshitz-Gilbert equation (LLG equation), the energy loss mechanism itself is not completely understood, but is known to arise microscopically from magnon-magnon scattering, magnon-phonon scattering, and losses due to eddy currents.
 The Landau-Lifshitz-Gilbert equation is the 'equation of motion' for the magnetisation.
-All of the properties of the magnetic systems such as the applied bias field, the sample's exchange, anisotropy and dipolar fields are described in terms of an 'effective' magnetic field that enters the Landau–Lifshitz–Gilbert equation.
+All of the properties of the magnetic systems, such as the applied bias field, the sample's exchange, anisotropy, and dipolar fields, are described in terms of an 'effective' magnetic field that enters the Landau–Lifshitz–Gilbert equation.
 The study of damping in magnetic systems is an ongoing modern research topic.